orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   - Web browser packages
   - Messaging apps
   - Networked multimedia apps
+  - Network libraries
   - Kernel
+  - Any package with a CVSS history of AV:N C:H I:H A:H

   You must verify the compiler's hardening is on and/or apply the hardening flags unconditionally.
 Don't assume that the user is using the default on